-The Advanced Certificate in Nutrition for Healthcare Providers (A.C.) is a 12-credit online program designed specifically for physicians, nurses, physician assistants, and medical students to integrate principles of nutrition in the treatment of patients.
+College of Osteopathic Medicine students also have the opportunity to complete the Advanced Certificate in Nutrition for Healthcare Providers (A.C.).
+This 12-credit, online program is designed specifically for physicians, nurses, physician assistants, and medical students to integrate principles of nutrition in the treatment of patients.
 It provides critical information and skills to healthcare practitioners, allowing them to advise patients, answer their basic nutrition questions and evaluate risk factors, and pathophysiology of diseases related to nutrition.